21 August 2022

 It is common in ERP implementations to appeal also to individual consultants for specific areas or the whole project.
 The principles and values of a partnership, as well the framework behind, can be applied to individual consultants as well.
 Independently of resources’ provenience more important is the partnership ‘mindset’ - being together in the same boat, working together on a shared and understood strategy, with clear goals and objectives.

 Moreover, the people participating in the project must have a ‘partner's mindset’ as well.
 Without this, the project will likely get different impulses in the wrong direction(s), as a group’s interests will take priority over the ones of the organization.
-Ideally, this mindset should extend to the whole organization as topics like Data Quality and Process Improvement must be an organization’s effort, deep imprinted in organization’s culture.
+Ideally, this mindset should extend to the whole organization as topics like Data Quality and Process Improvement must be an organization’s effort, deeply imprinted in organization’s culture.

 More like ever, it’s important for the business to see and treat the IT department as a ‘partner’ and not as a ‘service provider’ by providing the needed level of transparency in requirements, issues, practices and processes, by treating the IT department as equal party in the decision-making and addressing its current and future strategical requirements.
 Ideally, this partnership should happen long before the implementation starts, given that it takes time for mentalities and practices to change, for knowledge to be acquired and used appropriately.